Shyam1771/DS-LAB---project-1/README.md

 ## Features
 - Classic Snake Gameplay: Move the snake using 'w', 'a', 's', 'd' keys.
 - Food Collection: The snake grows upon eating food, and the score increases.
-- Boundary Wrapping: The snake reappears on the opposite side if it crosses the screen edges.
+- Boundary Wrapping: The gaem terminates if it hits the wall.
 - Game Over Conditions: Collision with the snake's own body ends the game.
-OR hitting the wall
 - Simple Console Interface: Uses ASCII characters to represent the game elements.

 ## How It Works